worldofmarcus/project-portfolio-5/README.md

 ## Project Management

 ### Trello & Github Board
-For this project I have used the applicatio [Trello](https://trello.com/) and the project board in GitHub to have control over my project.
-I just this setup on Project Portfolio 4 and it has worked really well this time also.
+For this project I have used the application [Trello](https://trello.com/) and the project board in GitHub to have control over my project.
+I used this setup on Project Portfolio 4 and it has worked really well this time also.
 Github was use to plan, create and organise my user stories whilst Trello was used from a more general perspective.

 <details><summary><b>Trello & Github Board</b></summary>